theJYC/react-explained/Fragments.md

 </html>
 ```

-*Comments written for illustration purposes*
+*comments written for illustration purposes*

 Notice here how the App component renders the JSX that you care about, within the single parent element `<div> </div>`.